logstash-plugins/logstash-input-beats/PROTOCOL.md

 Sequence number roll-over: If you receive a sequence number less than the previous value, this signals that the sequence number has rolled over.

+### 'json' frame type

+* SENT FROM WRITER ONLY
+* frame type value: ASCII 'J' aka byte value 0x4a

+data is json encoded.

+Payload:
+* 32bit unsigned sequence number
+* 32bit payload length (length in bytes of embedded json document)
+* 'length' bytes of json payload

+Sequence number roll-over: If you receive a sequence number less than the previous value, this signals that the sequence number has rolled over.

 ### 'ack' frame type

 * SENT FROM READER ONLY